 And, because it was Christmas day, a special-food kind of day, I brought out the juicer (which was dusty from me not using it for the last 6 months).
 Freshly pressed juice is really very delicious, but cleaning it is truly a bitch.
 I would say I’ll juice more in the new year, but… no. Of course, the juice isn’t a requisite part of this recipe, but the buttermilk these oats are served with is, adding a healthy dose of probiotics and a whole lotta zip to the dish.
 I found a particularly charming brand with two cows kissing on the front of the carton, which I’m sure somehow enhanced the taste of the final product–a delectable, edible bias.

 A few notes on substitutions: If you can’t find birch syrup, maple syrup (will make it much sweeter though) or molasses will work.
 If pumpkin seed oil is hard to come by, flaxseed, toasted almond, hazelnut, walnut, or hempseed oil will all add the richness you’re after.

 Wishing you all a happy new year full of healthy breakfasts and a live-in personal dishwasher to hand-wash your juicer.

-- Make the oats: In a large pot, bring oats, salt, and 4 cups water to a boil, reduce to medium, and cook, uncovered, for 25 minutes, stirring once or twice.
+- For the oatmeal, in a large pot, bring oats, salt, and 4 cups water to a boil, reduce to medium, and cook, uncovered, for 25 minutes, stirring once or twice.
 Lower temperature nearing end of cooking time to avoid splatters, if necessary.

-- Make the Booster Topping: In a large skillet, add walnuts, coconut, and pumpkin seeds.
+- For the topping, in a large skillet, add walnuts, coconut, and pumpkin seeds.
 Toast over medium for 1 to 2 minutes, until fragrant and beginning to brown (watch carefully to avoid burning coconut).
 Transfer to a bowl and cool before storing in an airtight container or jar in the pantry or refrigerator for up to 2 months.